 What does all this mean?
-It means merchants need to focus on understanding their customers and improving their ecommerce customer experience to keep those customers coming back.
-Here are nine ways merchants can do that:
+It means ecommerce companies need to focus on understanding their customers and improving their customer experience to keep those customers happily shopping.
+Here are nine ways online businesses can do that:

 9 Ways to Improve Ecommerce Customer Experience

 - Use Personalized Communications

 - Solve Problems with Detailed Product Information

 Today’s ecommerce shoppers don’t rely on a single channel to make purchases.
 They may start browsing at home on their laptop and drop a few items in their cart.
 They might visit the store’s app on their mobile devices, and then they could see an add on social media and decide on a purchase there.

 In fact, social media apps have provided an entirely new way for consumers to window shop and make purchases.
 Take Instagram Shop, for example.